Finding the Best Shoes for Plantar Fasciitis:

 Harley is our dark-soled Miracle Trainer.
 Harley fits just like Hero and is a fantastic trainer for plantar fasciitis.
 The only difference is the dark platform sole which we designed at the request of our customers!

-Harley Tan Snake Print Leather - Dark Trainers for Plantar Fasciitis
+Harley: Black Leather & Suede - Dark Trainers for Plantar Fasciitis

-Star Trainers for Plantar Fasciitis in Denim Suede
+Star Trainers for Plantar Fasciitis in Grey Leather

-Sprint is our newer Miracle Trainer and is constructed on a lower platform sole.
+Sprint is a very comfortable trainers, constructed on a lower platform sole.
 These wonder-working shoes feature our signature anatomically contoured and cushioned footbed too, simply on a lower sole unit.
 So for a more sporty aesthetic, why not try Sprint?

 Best Boots for Plantar Fasciitis